eikehmueller/ma32070/lectures/Exercises.md

 ```
 python -m code2pdf --path ./exercise3/ --output code_exercise3
 ```
-* Create a file `solution_exercise3.pdf` file with the following content:
+* Create a file `solution_exercise3.pdf` with the following content:
     - a brief description of how you implemented and tested your code
     - a table which lists $\|e_h\|_{L_2(\widehat{K})}$ for $p=1$ and $p=3$
     - plots of the solution and error for $p=1$ and $p=3$